softlayer/softlayer-python/docs/config_file.rst

 * Config file locations (~/.softlayer, /etc/softlayer.conf)
 * Or argument (-C/path/to/config or --config=/path/to/config)

 The configuration file is INI-based and requires the `softlayer` section to be present.
 The only required fields are `username` and `api_key`.
 You can optionally supply the `endpoint_url` as well.
-This file is created automatically by the `sl config setup` command detailed here: :ref:`config_setup`.
+This file is created automatically by the `slcli config setup` command detailed here: :ref:`config_setup`.

 *Config Example*
 ::